🚀

 Surveys/Feedback

 Distributed follow-up surveys to testers, focusing on their satisfaction with the changes and likelihood of upgrading to premium.
-Positive responses highlighted the improvements to ease of use and feature clarity.

 Result